-The General Fund budget for fiscal year 2023/24 actually increased by 3.4% (\$172,442), mainly reflected by an increase in transfers out to the Local Street Fund to help cover construction projects for a new street project to accommodate a proposed new housing development.
+The General Fund budget for fiscal year 2024/25 actually increased by 1.5% (\$76,000), mainly reflected by an increase in transfers out to the Capital Projects Fund to help cover proposed construction projects for a new splashpads in Veterans Memorial & Branstrom Parks.

 The City was awarded additional federal funding last year as a result of recent legislation (American Recovery Plan Act - ARPA) resulting from the economic downturn of the COVID-19 pandemic.
-The City received \$427,903 to be used mainly for capital infrastructure projects and reimbursement for loss revenues during the pandemic.
+The City received \$427,903 to be used mainly for capital infrastructure projects and reimbursement for lost revenues during the pandemic.
 The City's first expense of said funds entailed a transfer of \$150,000 to the Sewer Fund to help cover preliminary engineering costs related to the planning expansion of the City's Wastewater Lagoon Treatment Facility.
-Additional transfers are planned to help fund the City's new Branstrom Warming Lodge and Ice Rink Roof and construction of a new Splash Pad at Fremont Lake Park.
+In the prior year, additional appropriations were made to cover major building repairs and equipment purchases.
+This year the remaining ARPA funds will be used to construct a splashpad in Downtown's Veterans Memorial Park.